amqp-node/amqplib/doc/channel_api.md

 that its name must be escaped; so e.g., the virtual host named `/foo` is `'%2Ffoo'`; in a full URI, `'amqp://localhost/%2Ffoo'`.

-Further connection tuning parameters may be given in the query part of the URL, e.g., as in `'amqp://localhost?frameMax=0x1000'`.
+Further AMQP tuning parameters may be given in the query part of the URL, e.g., as in `'amqp://localhost?frameMax=0x1000'`.
 These are:

  * `frameMax`, the size in bytes of the maximum frame allowed over the connection. `0` means no limit (but since frames have a size field